About Me

 In 2022, I was a research assistant for Dr. David P. Gushee—with whom I co-authored an article in the Journal of Reformed Theology that was published this year—and served as a teaching assistant for an introductory international affairs course.

-This summer, as a recipient of a research grant from the Program on Georgian Studies at the Davis Center for Russian and Eurasian Studies, I will be in Georgia conducting research with the Georgian Institute of Politics on the ways in which the victims of religious intolerance use the politics of memory to defend their identities and contest the exclusionary narratives advanced by the perpetrators and enablers of religious intolerance.
-To do so, I will be looking at the modes of expression through which the identities of victims of religious intolerance are shaped—like folklore, oral and written histories, museums, and cultural heritage sites like graveyards and religious buildings—and investigating how they tie into their political initiatives in implicit or explicit ways.
+This past summer, as a recipient of a research grant from the Program on Georgian Studies at the Davis Center for Russian and Eurasian Studies, I was in Georgia conducting research with the Georgian Institute of Politics on the ways in which the victims of religious intolerance use the politics of memory to defend their identities and contest the exclusionary narratives advanced by the perpetrators and enablers of religious intolerance.
+To do so, I looked at some of the many modes of expression through which the identities of victims of religious intolerance are shaped—like folklore, oral and written histories, museums, and cultural heritage sites like graveyards and religious buildings—and investigated how they tied into their political initiatives.

 EXTRACURRICULAR ENGAGEMENTS

-Outside of the academic and professional spaces, I have involved myself in a number of student organizations and extracurricular activities.
+Beyond my academic and professional endeavors, I have involved myself in a number of student organizations and extracurricular activities.
 From 2020 to 2023, I served as a member of the Undergraduate Honor Council and as the President of Bears Engaged Across Religions, the Mercer International Affairs Organization, and the Mercer International Mock Conference Association.

-At Harvard, I have made an effort to participate in the programming of a number of clubs—both within the Divinity School and across the broader university—and involved myself with the local community in Greater Boston.
+At Harvard, I have made an effort to participate in the programming of student and institutional groups—both within the Divinity School and across the broader university—and to involve myself in the local community in Greater Boston.

 LOOKING BACK AND MOVING FORWARD